A Duty Driver is someone who is willing to provide transport using their car on journeys arranged by Care.

 Duty Drivers are normally on duty one day (Monday to Friday) a month.
 The Duty Driver will select their next day of duty from the available dates in the duty roster held by the Duty Officer.

-Jobs are generally allocated and notified to the Duty Driver in advance of their day on duty.
+Jobs are allocated and notified to the Duty Driver in advance of their day on duty.
 The number of jobs allocated does not normally exceed four, but this will depend on the type and estimated duration of the jobs.
 Duties will normally finish by mid-afternoon, but occasionally may involve an early start or late finish.

-All Drivers receive full ongoing advice and assistance and mileage allowance can be paid if required.
+All Drivers receive full ongoing advice and assistance and mileage allowance may be claimed.